opennetworkinglab/aether-docs/testing/pdp_testing.rst

 Test Scenarios
 -------------------

-fabric-tna is a P4 program based on the Tofino Native Architracture(TNA).
+fabric-tna is a P4 program based on the Tofino Native Architecture(TNA).
 Currently 4 profiles are supported for compiling the fabric-tna P4 program.

 1. fabric